xelab04/xelab04/README.md

 - 👋 Hi, I’m @xelab04

       Just call me Alex
       I go by he/them.
-If you can't be respectful, DNI
+If you can't be respectful, just don't contact me.

 - 👀 I’m interested in ...

-      New, upcoming tech, including but not limited to AI, IoT, blockchain, crypto and a little in NFTs.
+      Dismantling electronic devices including, but not restricted to, phones, computers and washing machines.
+      New and upcoming tech
+      This includes:
+            - Artificial Intelligence & Machine Learning
+            - Internet of Things
+            - Blockchain, cryptocurrency and NFTs
+            - New hardware, such as graphics cards, CPUs and anything that goes inside a PC

 - 🌱 I’m currently learning ...

       Python, as well as a bit of VB.NET, Lua, and C++.
       Also taking part in Harvard's CS50 course on Artificial Intelligence.
+      I'm also learning to stop updating my GitHub every 2+ months and each update consisting of a dozen commits.

 - 💞️ I’m looking to collaborate on ...